Munger Fort: Etymology

 The etymology of the word Munger prefixed to the fort and to the town also called by the same name is Mudgagiri with links to the Mahbharata epic.
 A copper plate inscription of Devapala alludes to Munger.
 Another version is that the name could have derived from either sage Mudgala or Maudgalyayana, a disciple of Buddha.
 A further explanation by General Cunningham is that it could have been named after the Mundas, its earliest inhabitants.
 C.E.A.
-Oldham gives a version that it was a ‘‘Munigriha’’ (the hermitage of a saint Muni).
+Oldham gives a version that it was a "Munigriha" (the hermitage of a saint Muni).
 During British rule it was often spelt Monghyr or Monghir.

 History

 The Fort's history has been traced from 1330 AD onwards, under the rule of Muhammad bin Tughluq of Delhi.
-But its ancient history, as a town, mostly ruled by Hindu kings, is initially traced from a stone inscription to Chandra Gupta Maurya (4th century BC), (after whom it was initially called Gupta Garhis) and later dated to the kingdom of Anga, the capital of which was at Champa near Bhagalpur, and the Pala kings in the 9th century AD.
+But its ancient history, as a town, mostly ruled by Hindu kings, is initially traced from a stone inscription to Chandragupta (4th century CE), (after whom it was initially called Gupta Garhis) and later dated to the kingdom of Anga, the capital of which was at Champa near Bhagalpur, and the Pala kings in the 9th century AD.